-system, select a line for which the number of matching articles is not zero, and press <Enter>.
-When you press <Enter>, the system processes the query on the query line, and displays summaries of the articles that match the query.
+articles that match the query.
 The summary window is described in the next subsection.
-If this is your first time using the system, turn to the next subsection after you have pressed <Enter>.
+If this is your first time using the system, turn to the next subsection after you have pressed (Enter).

 Because disk space and memory are limited, the system does not save all matching articles permanently.
 When the system runs out of space, it deletes old articles to make room for new ones.
 You can tell the system how many matching articles you would like to keep for each filter line by specifying a budget for each line.
-If this is your first time using the system, press F1 to see the filter list; then press F2 to display the budgets if they are not visible.
+If this is your first time using the system, press F2 to see the filter list; then press A-S to display the budgets if they are not visible.
 For each filter line, the system will try to keep at least as many articles as the budget indicates, and perhaps more if there is enough room.
 You can change the budget of any filter line by selecting that filter line, and pressing ">" to increase the budget, or "<" to decrease it.